Eleanor-Shellstrop/airfare/README.md

 ## METHODOLOGY

-Data was retrieved and analyzed from the Bureau of Transportation Statics.
+Data was retrieved and analyzed from the Bureau of Transportation Statistics.
 1. Prices adjusted for inflation, 1995 - 2021[^7]
 2. All US Airports, from Q1 (January - March) reports, 2020 and 2021[^8]